Escape to Northern Ontario and enjoy time with family this March Break.

 Porcupine Ski Runners

 Located within Timmins, residents of the area can enjoy a local escape to Porcupine Ski Runners.
-Created in 1972, this volunteer-run, the not-for-profit center has become one of the largest ski clubs in Canada.
+Created in 1972, this volunteer-run, not-for-profit center has become one of the largest ski clubs in Canada.
 Kids will also love the large playground and various tobogganing hills.

 Address: 1875 ON-101, Schumacher